pweingardt/KSPMissionController/README.md

 the payments from missions back into your Budget.
 Can You keep it in the green?

 Vessel Cost and Mission Payouts: Design your vessels like normal..
 But now when you launch you will be charged for it..
 Each vessel cost you Crones.
 You start the Game with 50,000 Crones..
-Can you spread this money enough to get your budding Space Program off the ground?
+Can you spread this money enough to get your budding Space
+Program off the ground?
 If you can't don't worry..
 You can go into the red... and mission controller will let you borrow money..
 But how far do you go before you decide you can't handle it?
 Only time will tell.

+##New Flaggin System for Flight Test Mode And Plugin Disabled
+If vessels launched in Test Mode Or Disabled Plugin.
+The vessel will be Flagged for the rest of the game save (forever until dead).
+Flagged vessels cannot finish missions, or collect recycling of any kind.

 ##Flight Testing Mode: